Bank of England hikes interest rates again but softens pace

 The Bank of England raised the benchmark rate by half a percentage point, to 3.5%, the highest level in 14 years.
 It was the ninth consecutive increase since December 2021 and follows last month’s outsized three-quarter point hike, the biggest in three decades.

-This time, officials opted for less aggressive action after data this week showed inflation slipped from a 41-year high but warned that more hikes are likely to come.
+This time, officials opted for slightly less aggressive action after data this week showed inflation slipped from a 41-year high, but they warned that more hikes are likely to come.

 The bank last month forecast a prolonged recession in the U.K. and consumer price inflation staying “very high” in the near term.
 Should that scenario play out, further rate increases may be needed to get inflation back to its 2% target, the bank said, adding that it “will respond forcefully, as necessary.”

-Britain’s economy won’t slow as much as predicted in the final three months of the year but will still shrink by 0.1%, better than the 0.3% contraction predicted last month, policymakers said.

-One big factor behind the need to keep raising rates is Britain’s persistent shortage of workers, according to the bank.
+One big factor behind the need to keep raising rates is Britain’s lingering shortage of workers, according to the bank.

 “The labor market remains tight and there has been evidence of inflationary pressures in domestic prices and wages that could indicate greater persistence and thus justifies a further forceful monetary policy response,” it said.